2005 in film

 2005 in film is an overview of events, including the highest-grossing films, award ceremonies, festivals, a list of country-specific lists of films released, notable deaths and film debuts.
+Harry Potter and the Goblet of Fire was the year's top-grossing film, and Crash won the Academy Award for Best Picture.

 Highest-grossing films

 The top 10 films released in 2005 by worldwide gross are as follows: